simplify-framework/converter/README.md

 > Resource dependancy will be generated into one CloudFormation YAML stack and be able to manage it independently.

-# HOW TO: deploy external resources
+## HOW TO: Deploy external resources
   Simplify Converter generates a set of managed stacks including Simplify SDK script to be able to run by npm commands:

   ```bash